On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Causal Inference with Background Knowledge

 \subsection{Estimating Possible Causal Effects}

-When a causal effect is not identifiable, we can estimate its bound by enumerating all possible causal effects.
-Based on the proposed Algorithm~\ref{algo:consistency-peo} for checking consistency, it is straightforward to extend the semi-local IDA~\citep[Algorithm~2]{perkovic2017interpreting} to estimating all possible causal effects of multiple treatments on multiple responses.
-Moreover, by Theorem~\ref{thm:adjustment}, the optimal IDA~\citep{Witte2020efficient} and minimal IDA~\citep{Guo2020minimal} can similarly extended.
+When a causal effect is not identifiable, we can estimate its bounds by enumerating all possible causal effects.
+Based on the proposed Algorithm~\ref{algo:consistency-peo} for checking consistency, it is straightforward to extend the semi-local IDA~\citep[Algorithm~2]{perkovic2017interpreting} to estimate all possible causal effects of multiple treatments on multiple responses.
+Moreover, by Theorem~\ref{thm:adjustment}, the optimal IDA~\citep{Witte2020efficient} and the minimal IDA~\citep{Guo2020minimal} can be similarly extended.
 Thus, in the following, we mainly focus on extending the IDA framework to fully-locally estimate all possible causal effects of a single treatment on a single target.
 The key result is the following local orientation rules for CPDAGs with DCCs.

 \begin{theorem} Let $\cal K$ be a DCC set consistent with a CPDAG ${\cal G}^*$, and $\mathcal{H}$ be the MPDAG of $[{\cal G}^*, {\cal K}]$.
-For any vertex $X$ and $\textbf{S}\subseteq sib(X, \mathcal{H})$, the following statements are equivalent. \begin{enumerate} \item[(i)] There is a DAG $\mathcal{G}$ in $[{\cal G}^*, {\cal K}]$ such that $pa(X, \mathcal{G}) = \textbf{S}\cup pa(X, \mathcal{H})$ and $ch(X, \mathcal{G}) = sib(X, \mathcal{H})\cup ch(X, \mathcal{H})\setminus \textbf{S}$. \item[(ii)] The restriction subset of ${\cal K}\cup D_X$ on ${\cal G}^*(sib(X, {\cal G}^*))$ is consistent with ${\cal G}^*(sib(X, {\cal G}^*))$, where $D_X\coloneqq\{u\to X \mid u\in pa(X, \mathcal{H}) \cup \textbf{S}\} \cup \{X\to v \mid v\in sib(X, \mathcal{H})\cup ch(X, \mathcal{H})\setminus \textbf{S}\}$. \end{enumerate} \end{theorem}
+For any vertex $X$ and $\textbf{S}\subseteq sib(X, \mathcal{H})$, the following statements are equivalent. \begin{enumerate} \item[(i)] There is a DAG $\mathcal{G}$ in $[{\cal G}^*, {\cal K}]$ such that $pa(X, \mathcal{G}) = \textbf{S}\cup pa(X, \mathcal{H})$ and $ch(X, \mathcal{G}) = sib(X, \mathcal{H})\cup ch(X, \mathcal{H})\setminus \textbf{S}$. \item[(ii)] The restriction subset of ${\cal K}\cup D_X$ on ${\cal G}^*(\{X\}\cup sib(X, {\cal G}^*))$ is consistent with ${\cal G}^*(\{X\}\cup sib(X, {\cal G}^*))$, where $D_X\coloneqq\{u\to X \mid u\in pa(X, \mathcal{H}) \cup \textbf{S}\} \cup \{X\to v \mid v\in sib(X, \mathcal{H})\cup ch(X, \mathcal{H})\setminus \textbf{S}\}$. \end{enumerate} \end{theorem}

-We remark that ${\cal G}^*(sib(X, {\cal G}^*))$ is a chordal graph, which itself is a CPDAG~\citep{andersson1997characterization}, and thus the consistency in statement (ii) is well-defined.
+We remark that ${\cal G}^*(\{X\}\cup sib(X, {\cal G}^*))$ is a chordal graph, which can be viewed as a CPDAG~\citep{andersson1997characterization}, and thus the consistency in statement (ii) is well-defined.
 Theorem~\ref{thm:local} provides a method to locally enumerate all possible parental sets of a given $X$, which are then used to estimate all possible causal effects.
 Algorithm~\ref{algo:ida} shows the procedure.